Chapter 21 : Let It Grow

 “W-what?”
 Gemma stuttered as she pulled away from him.
 “There’s more?”

 “Of course there’s more,” the Gryffindor muttered as he rolled his eyes.
-She timidly looked at him through her bangs, still in disbelief that her Valentine’s Day surprise was this elaborate.
+She timidly looked at him through her fringe, still in disbelief that her Valentine’s Day surprise was this elaborate.

 “This is the last thing, I promise,” Sirius said with a grin as he reached into his pocket, pulled out a small yellow box, and placed it in her lap.
 When she pushed back the tissue paper inside, she gasped as she pulled out a long silver chain.
 The Seer carefully lifted it out of the box, and in the process, revealed the filigreed lapis lazuli pendant hanging from the bottom.